Jorgen-VikingGod/ESP8266-WiFi-Relay-Async/README.md

 * Scan for available networks and fill in your password and press save.
 * ESP8266 will reboot and connects to your network.
 * Check your new IP address from serial monitor or DHCP network settings and connect to your ESP8299 again.
 (You can also use  "http://wifi-relay.local").
-* Toggle relay 1, relay 2 and relay 3 buttons on or off and enjoy your WiFi relay device.
+* Toggle relay 1, relay 2, relay 3 and relay 4 buttons on or off and enjoy your WiFi relay device.
 * Congratulations, everything went well, if you encounter any issue feel free to ask help on GitHub.